Self-guided Sightseeing Tour #6 in Krakow, Poland

 Tour Facts

-9.7 km
+7.1 km

-198 m
+173 m

-Experience Krakow in Poland in a whole new way with our self-guided sightseeing tour.
+Experience Krakow in Poland in a whole new way with our free self-guided sightseeing tour.
 This site not only offers you practical information and insider tips, but also a rich variety of activities and sights you shouldn't miss.
 Whether you love art and culture, want to explore historical sites or simply want to experience the vibrant atmosphere of a lively city - you'll find everything you need for your personal adventure here.

 Activities in KrakowIndividual Sights in KrakowSight 1: Synagoga Izaaka Jakubowicza

-The Izaak Synagogue, formally known as the Isaak Jakubowicz Synagogue, is an Orthodox Jewish synagogue from 1644 situated in the historic Kazimierz district of Kraków, Poland.
-The synagogue is named for its donor, Izaak Jakubowicz, also called Isaac the Rich, a banker to King Ladislaus IV of Poland.
-The synagogue was designed by Italian-born architect Francesco Olivierri.
+The Izaak Synagogue, formally known as the Isaak Jakubowicz Synagogue, is an Orthodox Jewish congregation and synagogue, located at 18 Kupa Street, in the historic Kazimierz district of Kraków, in the Lesser Poland Voivodeship of Poland.
+Designed by Francesco Olivierri in the Baroque style and completed in 1644, the synagogue is named for its donor, Izaak Jakubowicz, also called Isaac the Rich, a banker to King Ladislaus IV of Poland.

 Sight 2: Synagoga Kupa